prashantchawla3/dynatrace_terraform/README.md

 ### Security
 - Implement security best practices, such as using IAM roles and policies, to protect your infrastructure and data.
 - Regularly review and update security policies to address new threats.

+### Code Promotion PR Process
+- **Follow the Code Promotion PR Process**: It is good to follow the code promotion PR process when an update in the modules is made because it ensures that all changes are thoroughly tested and reviewed before being made available to customers.
+This helps maintain the quality and stability of the modules.
+- **Benefits**:
+  - **Quality Assurance**: Ensures that the code meets quality standards and adheres to best practices.
+  - **Collaboration**: Facilitates collaboration among team members through code reviews and approvals.
+  - **Testing**: Provides multiple stages of testing (unit, integration, acceptance) to catch issues early.
+  - **Approval**: Requires approval from the team that controls the public-facing Terraform repository, ensuring that only vetted changes are deployed.
+  - **Monitoring**: Includes post-deployment monitoring to quickly identify and address any issues.

 ## Conclusion
 Following this process ensures that updates to Terraform modules are thoroughly tested and reviewed before being made available to customers.
 This helps maintain the quality and stability of the modules.